haiqu/rx-nga/Rx.md

 :fs.delete `125 ;
 ````

-With this, we can build in some interactivity.
+With this, we can build in some interactivity around a terminal I/O model.

 ````
+:cr #10 putc ;
+:space #32 putc ;

 :getToken #32 #2048 &TIB gets ;
 :TIB `2049
 ````